 Set up a new password and confirm

-If 2-step was previously active but no longer:
+If 2-Step Authentication was previously active but no longer:

 Same as if 2-step was active but SMS reset password code sent by separate email instead.